QkoSad/dotfiles/.config/nvim/README.md

 # Misc

 - undotree = git of each files keeps them in a tree for easy going back to changes
-- zen-mode.nvim = clear the UI for when working on 1 file
 - FixCursorHold = library
-- plenary.nvim = collection of lua modules required by some other plugins
+- plenary.nvim = library

 # Visual

-mini.tabline = basic tabline with buffers and tabs nvim-treesitter = code parser allows coloring indentation nvim-treesitter-textobjects = adds more objects besides word and brackets
+- mini.tabline = basic tabline with buffers and tabs
+- nvim-treesitter = code parser allows coloring indentation
+- nvim-treesitter-textobjects = adds more objects besides word and brackets

 # misc

-hydra - creates new modes, in which keys do different things.
-Useful for UI's like DAP and Kulala molten - working with jupyter notebook jupytext - molten dep quatro - molten dep otter - molte dep whichkey - Show what each key does kulala - HTTP client workspace-diagnostics - loads all the errors in the entire project trouble - fancy error display
+- hydra - creates new modes, in which keys do different things.
+Useful for UI's like DAP and Kulala
+- molten - working with jupyter notebook
+- jupytext - turns ipynb files in md.
+All it does is call cli jupytext with option --to markdown
+- quarto - works only with md or qmd files, thats why we need jupytext
+- otter - provides LSP features for embedded languages, quarto uses it for LSP
+- whichkey - Show what each key does
+- kulala - HTTP client
+- workspace-diagnostics - loads all the errors in the entire project
+- trouble - fancy error display

 # Additional installation instructions

 In order to use molten
-Every new project that uses vnev should do:
+Every new project that uses venev should do:

 ```bash
 pip install ipykernel